ozyurtf/cpu-scheduler/README.md

 ## Comparing Scheduling Algorithms Outcomes

+Let's say that our input is like the one below:

 # Inter-Process Communication

 In computer, there are programs that basically consists a set of instructions that are written to handle specific tasks.